ocean view on the horizon of personality disorder treatment programs in California

 With 24/7 clinical supervision, access to our detox program, and a supportive community, residential treatment offers a secure space to manage Xanax withdrawal symptoms, focus on healing, and regain control of your life.

-Safely Detox from Xanax
+Safely detox from Xanax

 Detoxing from Xanax can be physically and emotionally challenging.
 Our medically supervised detox program ensures that patients receive constant care and monitoring throughout the detox process.